 - The richest man in Babylon: This book by George S. Clason tells the story of a man finding his path to wealth.

 I am not a professional financial adviser.
 Investing often involves risk and you have to take care that you are aware about what risk you are getting yourself into.
 You have to acquire knowledge and make your own desicions based on it.
-I can and will not take responsibility for your investing endeavours.
+I cannot and will not take responsibility for your investing endeavours.